dustdustinthewind/IntralismQoLMod/README.md

 ## Features
 ### Current
 - Config v3 maps do not encrypt (Encrypted maps can be resaved to be decrypted!)
-- Editor has dark background
-- Current event is highlighted in Editor
+- Gave Editor a Dark Theme
+- The BPM tool uses colors for snaps (only for 1, 2, 3, 4, 6, 8, 12, 16 snaps, if you're using something else you're probably wrong)
-- The editor will attempt to set the BPM if a map has "BPM" in the description
+- Editor sets BPM automatically if "BPM" is in the description.
+(Doesn't work with multiple BPMs)
-- The editor automatically finds BPM Offset from first arc in map (may crash if you have a 0 arc map)
-- The BPM will be saved to the description of the map.
+- The current working BPM will be saved to the description.
-- The editor caret no longer slides
+- Navigation improvements, better caret, finer zoom controls
 - The Discord RPC message for Editor will show the map you're working on
-- Color-coded BPM tool
-- Improved Editor-zoom controls (more fidelity and removed unneded ranges)
 - Audio Waveform should be more consistent and accurate, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.

 ### Bugs list (mod bugs on top, vanilla bugs on bottom)